chena/stackoverflow-history/README.md

 # Stackoverflow History

-Chrome extension that uses Chomre History and Stack Exchange APIs to show and analyze visisted questions on Stackoverflow.
+Chrome extension that uses Chomre History and Stack Exchange APIs to show and analyze visisted questions on Stackoverflow, using AngularJS.

 ## Usage